rashiagrawal732/credit-risk-classification/README.md

 # credit-risk-classification
-Credit Risk Analysis Report

-Overview of the Analysis
+Analysis Overview

-This analysis evaluates the effectiveness of a logistic regression model in predicting credit risk associated with loans.
-The model was trained and tested on financial data, including loan amounts, interest rates, borrower income, debt-to-income ratios, number of accounts, derogatory marks, and total debt.
-The goal was to classify loans as either low-risk ("0") or high-risk ("1").
+This report assesses the performance of a logistic regression model in predicting credit risk for loans.
+The model was trained on financial data that included loan amounts, interest rates, borrower income, debt-to-income ratios, number of accounts, derogatory marks, and total debt.
+The goal was to classify loans as either low-risk, labeled as "0," or high-risk, labeled as "1."

-The machine learning process followed these key steps:

-Splitting the dataset into training and testing sets Training and fitting a logistic regression model Assessing model performance using accuracy, precision, recall, and F1 scores Machine Learning Model Performance
+The machine learning process involved dividing the dataset into training and testing sets, developing and fitting a logistic regression model, and evaluating its performance based on accuracy, precision, recall, and F1 scores.
-Accuracy, Precision, and Recall Scores

-Accuracy: The model achieved an accuracy of 99%, meaning it correctly classified 99% of loan cases.
-Precision:
-For low-risk loans ("0"), the precision was 1.00, indicating that all identified low-risk loans were indeed low-risk.
-For high-risk loans ("1"), the precision was 0.87, showing moderate effectiveness in identifying high-risk loans, with some false positives.
-Recall:
-For low-risk loans ("0"), the recall was 1.00, meaning the model correctly identified all instances of low-risk loans.
-For high-risk loans ("1"), the recall was 0.89, reflecting moderate success in capturing high-risk loans, though some were missed.
-Summary
+Model Performance Evaluation

+The model achieved an accuracy rate of 99%, indicating that it correctly classified the vast majority of loan cases.
+In terms of precision, it perfectly identified low-risk loans with a score of 1.00, ensuring no false positives in that category.
+For high-risk loans, the precision score was 0.87, meaning the model was moderately effective but still produced some false positives.
+The recall score for low-risk loans was also 1.00, successfully capturing all instances in that category.
+For high-risk loans, the recall was 0.89, reflecting the model’s ability to correctly identify most high-risk cases, though some were missed.

+Conclusion

-Based on these results, the logistic regression model performed well in distinguishing between low-risk and high-risk loans.
-The model's strong precision, recall, and F1 scores for high-risk loans make it a valuable tool for lenders in mitigating financial risk and reducing the occurrence of bad loans.
+The logistic regression model demonstrates strong predictive performance, particularly in distinguishing high-risk loans.
+Its high precision and recall scores make it a valuable tool for lenders seeking to mitigate financial risk by reducing the occurrence of defaulted loans.